VinAIResearch/3D-UCaps/README.md

 ### Rotation experiment
 Same with validation but add two more arguments `rotate_angle` (in degree) and `axis` (z/y/x or all) to create test rotated subject.

-The full list of arguments can be show through command:
+The full list of arguments can be shown through the command:
 ```
 python evaluate_iseg.py -h
 ```